ngl4/my-blog-w--gatsby/content/posts/2019-12-05---day-2-google-io.md

 ## Sandboxes

-For sandboxes, I would list out some of the resources that I found interesting, but there are definitely more than what I have listed below:
+For sandboxes, I would list out some of the resources that I found interesting, but there were definitely more than what I have listed below:

 ### Sandbox A: Web + Chrome OS + Payments